Stress and Insomnia

 As with any symptom, an important question to ask is "when did it start?"
 Does the sleep problem come and go with the occurrence and disappearance of stress or does it persist through all the permutations of one's life?
 That is, is it situational?
 Also it is helpful to clarify what one means by stress.

 For example, are you frequently anxious whether or not you are under unusual stress?
 Is it hard for you to "wind down" at the end of the day?
 Are you frequently infuriated?
 Or do you feel depressed?
-If you feel "blue" much of the time, your problem may be a mood disorder, more than a problem with stress.
+If you feel "blue" much of the time, your problem may be a mood disorder, like depression, more than a problem with stress.

 What then should I do to help my insomnia?